chocolatey/docs/input/en-us/central-management/usage/examples/deployment-plans.md

 ---
 Order: 10
-xref: ccm-example-deployments
+xref: ccm-example-deployment-plans
+RedirectFrom: en-us/central-management/usage/examples/deployments
-Title: Deployments
+Title: Deployment Plans
-Description: Example Deployment Plans that can be imported into Chocolatey Central Management for immediate use
+Description: Example Deployment Plans that can be imported into Chocolatey Central Management for immediate use.
 ---

 ## Summary